-Secured business loans are a common type of small business financing that’s secured by some type of personal guarantee or valuable asset.
-If you aren’t able to repay your loan, the lender can use the collateralized assets or personal guarantee to legally recoup their losses.
+Secured business loans, sometimes called collateralized loans, are a common type of small business financing that’s secured by some type of personal guarantee or valuable asset.
+If you aren’t able to repay your business loan, the lender can use the collateralized assets or personal guarantee to legally recoup their losses.

 In the end, you’ll get a better loan offer—lower interest rates and longer terms—with secured business loans.
 In some ways, you’re giving the lender a sense of security—they’re guaranteed to get their money back one way or another.

-In this guide, we’ll review what secured business loans are, what types of secured loans are out there, and where you can apply to the best.
+In this guide, we’ll review everything you need to know about secured business loans—including how they work, what types of secured loans are out there, and where you can apply to the best options.

 When you apply for secured business loans, you might be asked to put up your real estate assets or home equity as collateral for the loan.
 This is the most common type of collateral used by borrowers.

 When you put up your home or real estate holdings to get a loan for your business, you’re giving the lender permission to seize these assets if you default on your loan.

 However, property doesn’t refer only to real estate.
 You can also offer equipment, cars, motorcycles, boats, etc. as collateral on a business loan.

 Sometimes referred to as “cash-secured loans” or “passbook loans,” these secured business loans use the cash in your bank to serve as collateral for the loan.